"...SPENCE is an architect of great renown,

 Presbyterians - the Free Church in the foreground, and Thomas SPENCE's

-Legislative Council Chamber immediately in front of the new Sydney Hospital.]
+Legislative Council Chamber immediately in front of the then new Sydney Hospital.]

 THOMAS SPENCE AND HIS CHURCH.